• About

 If this theme is what brought you here, Istanbul beyond myth is a good companion piece for how the city carries it today.

-One last stop: Why this belongs to Turkey (not just textbooks)
+Why this belongs to Turkey

-Our Miletus piece reminds us that Anatolia isn’t a footnote—it’s a generator: a crossroads city shaping trade, philosophy, and urban planning, with Ionian thinkers pushing reasoned explanations of nature.
+Our Miletus piece is a useful reminder that Anatolia isn’t a footnote — it’s a generator.
+A crossroads where trade, philosophy, and urban planning kept reinventing themselves, with Ionian thinkers pushing the first reasoned explanations of nature.
+That’s the long pre-Istanbul preface to Istanbul: the habit of ideas moving, mixing, and becoming practical.

 Tags: AnatolianAncient CivilizationsAtaturkCultureGreek CultureHellenisticMediterraneanPersianPhilosophyReligion